rngadam/uwh/specification.md

 - Formations are based on 6 players in the water simultaneously.
 Players are numbered from 1 to 6 and left-most forward player to right-most back player
 - 6 players can be organized as :
   - 3-3: 3 forwards, 3 backs
-    - This is a common formation in underwater hockey, with three players focused on offense (forwards) and three on defense (backs).
+    - This is a common formation in underwater hockey, with three players focused on offense (forwards) and three on defense (backs).¨
   - 3-2-1 (3 forwards, 2 midfielders and one full back)
     - This formation includes three forwards, two midfielders who can play both offensively and defensively, and one back.
   - 2-2-2 (2 forwards, 2 midfielders and 2 backs)